Instructional materials for online courses

 Why is it important?

 Instructional materials provide the core information students will experience, learn, and apply during a course.
-They hold power to either engage or demotivate students.
+They hold the power to either engage or demotivate students.
 This is especially true for online courses, which rely on a thoughtful and complete collection of instructional materials that students will access, explore, absorb, and reference as they proceed in a course.

 Therefore, such materials must be carefully planned, selected, organized, refined, and used in a course for maximum effect.
-The planning and selection of instructional materials should consider both the breadth and depth of content to optimize student learning.
+The planning and selection of instructional materials should consider the breadth and depth of content to optimize student learning.

 How to put it into practice?